jarodpeachey/jelly/src/content/posts/mobile-experience-checklist-small-business.md

 - Minify your CSS and JavaScript.
 - Implement lazy loading for media elements.

-If you want a deeper dive into how site performance affects customer behavior, check out our post **[How a 1-Second Delay Could Be Costing You Customers](https://jellydevelopment.com/blog/how-a-1-second-delay-could-be-costing-you-customers)** for detailed strategies on improving load times.

 ## 5. Make Content Readable and Accessible

 Mobile screens are smaller, so readability matters more than ever.
 Use larger font sizes (at least 16px for body text), short paragraphs, and plenty of white space.
 Avoid walls of text that require zooming or pinching.